 You should pay particular attention to second person pronouns, because using the informal versions found in European Spanish may be considered impolite by some Mexican Spanish speakers and it is a guaranteed way to stand out as being a speaker who does not have native speaking capabilities.
 Aside from these differences, however, Mexican Spanish follows the same basic rules as the Spanish that is spoken in other parts of the world.

-Mexican Spanish Pronunciation
+Mexican Spanish pronunciation and accent

 In addition to the grammatical differences, Mexican Spanish also differs from the Spanish spoken in many other countries in terms of pronunciation.
-While the accent is slightly different in general, one of the most noticeable features is the absence of the ‘lisp’ that is present in European Spanish.
+While the Mexican Spanish accent is slightly different in general, one of the most noticeable features is the absence of the ‘lisp’ that is present in European Spanish.

 For instance, in European Spanish, the letter ‘z’ is usually pronounced like a voiceless ‘th’ in English.
 However, in Mexican Spanish, this changes and the letter is generally pronounced like a voiceless ‘s’.
 This means that, in Mexico, there is no difference in pronunciation between the letters ‘z’ and ‘s’.
 So the words ‘casa’ and ‘caza’ (meaning ‘house’ and ‘hunt’, respectively) sound the same as each other in Mexico, whereas they would sound different in Spain.